romdj/tsn-podcast/README.md

 # tsn-podcast
-Web crawler that translates into automate into a podcast channel
+Web crawler that translates webpage content into a podcast channel